epgoranova/sheets/README.md

 The `output` parameter is the path to the file where the column data will be written.
 Each column value will be written on a new line.

-## Authentication

-On first run of the tool a URL will be generated.
-Go to the link in your browser and then type the authorization code in the command line.
-Subsequent runs will not require authorization.